grubdragon/grubdragon.github.io/_posts/_drafts/2023-11-25-percolation.md

 Measuring what went in is the most important metric for educational content in my book.
 But boy, do these educators get it wrong.

 Having sat in classrooms/lectures almost all my life, I noticed a phenomenon that has plagued my experience throughout.
 The one where I "switch off" after a few minutes of any class.
-And if you have been even miutely self aware about your learning process, you probably know what's happening - the depth of your understanding is sinking by the minute, till it just drops off to incomprehensibility.
+And if you have been even minutely self aware about your learning process, you probably know what's happening - the depth of your understanding is sinking by the minute, till it just drops off to incomprehensibility, and you slip into daydreaming.

 And it continues.
 The more I study(or try to), the worse I think the problem is.
 I seem to get